 - Individuals with a current and demonstrable knowledge of the art form;

 - Individuals who are actively involved in the organisation through participation in company programs and activities;

 - Individuals who demonstrate a strong interest in the ongoing wellbeing of The Australian Ballet; and

 - Individuals who have made a significant contribution to the success of the organisation.

 Applications for Ordinary Membership

-The Australian Ballet Board will call for and consider applications for Ordinary Membership from 1 December 2016.
+The Australian Ballet Board is now calling for applications for Ordinary Membership.
 Any individual who satisfies the Guiding Principles and complies with the Membership Policy above is welcome to apply here for Ordinary Membership.
 Applications must be received before 18 February 2022.